 Set Aside Time to Fully Commit

 High school is a busy time in your life.
-You’ve got school, a social life, and extracurricular.
+You’ve got school, a social life, and extracurricular activities.
 However, make sure you set aside time to give your business the attention it deserves.

 Time management is vital to business success, and for your business to succeed, it must be high on your list of priorities.